A FESTIVE CHAMPAGNE COCKTAIL

 - 3 1/2 CUPS SUPERFINE RAW CANE SUGAR

 - 4 CUPS WATER

-- SERVE WITH GLASSES THAT HAVE BEEN INFUSED WITH SMOKED SAGE.
+BEST SERVED WITH GLASSES THAT HAVE BEEN INFUSED WITH SMOKED SAGE.
 YOU CAN DO THIS AHEAD OF TIME UNTIL READY FOR SERVING.
-JUST BE SURE TO PUT SINGED SAGE ON A CERAMIC PLATE OR SOMETHING WILL NOT CATCH FIRE.
-PLACE 1 TBS.
-OF THE SIMPLE SYRUP INTO CHAMPAGNE GLASS AND FILL WITH CHAMPAGNE.
+JUST BE SURE TO PUT THE SINGED SAGE ON A PLATE SO IT WILL NOT CATCH FIRE.
+PLACE 1 TABLESPOON OF THE SPICED PEAR SIMPLY SYRUP INTO THE GLASS AND FILL WITH CHAMPAGNE.
 ADD A SPRIG OF FRESH SAGE FOR GARNISH.

-I hope you enjoyed this post and found it helpful and as always thanks for reading!
-I hope you and you’re families have a Happy New Year and please feel free to leave your thoughts and/or New Year’s resolutions in the comments, I’d love to hear from you!
+I hope you and your families have a Happy New Year and please feel free to leave your thoughts and/or New Year’s resolutions in the comments, I’d love to hear from you!
+Thank you for reading!

 Cheers- Ashley Nicole